-Fees: There are no fee’s for buying and selling TD e-Series funds through this account, nor are there any fees for the account itself.
+Fees: There are no fees for buying and selling these funds through this account.
+Also, there are no fees for the account itself.
 You can make as many mutual fund trades as you like for free.

 TD Direct Investing Account

 You can also purchase e-Series funds through a TD Direct Investing account.
 TD Direct investing is TD’s online investment brokerage that you can use to buy stocks, options, ETF’s and mutual funds.
 It’s a more robust platform that allows you to do much more than purchase and sell mutual funds.